 The main responsibility of the European Food Safety Authority (EFSA) is to provide independent scientific advice for EU legislation and policies in all fields that have an impact on food and feed safety and communicate on risks in the food chain to the general public.
 EFSA is primarily a scientific risk assessment body while risk management and decision-making remains the domain of the EU’s institutions: the European Commission, the Council and the European Parliament.
 Enforcement of rules, including recalls is still in the Member States’ hands.

 The EU has developed specific food and feed legislation in the following main areas: animal nutrition, food labeling and nutrition, biotechnology, novel foods, contaminants, residues and food contact materials, food hygiene, additives.
-The European Commission’s DG SANCO website has extensive information on all of these categories of legislation.
-Legislation related to the exports of U.S. agricultural products can be found in the section “TRADE WITH THE EU”.
+The European Commission’s DG SANTE website has extensive information on all of these categories of legislation.
+Information pertaining to the exports of U.S. agricultural products can be found in the section “Import Conditions”.

 Regulation (EC) No 882/2004 creates a framework for the official controls in place to ensure the verification of compliance with feed and food law.
 It sets out the respective responsibilities of the Member States’ competent authorities and the Commission.
-Related information on inspection fees and reference laboratories is available from the European Commission’s DG SANCO website.
-At a more detailed level, principles of the organization of veterinary checks on imported products had already been laid down in earlier legislation (Council Directive 97/78/EC).
-The Food and Veterinary Office is the Commission’s auditing body in the food safety area.
+Related information on inspection fees and reference laboratories is available from the European Commission’s DG SANTE website.
+At a more detailed level, principles of the organization of veterinary checks on imported products had already been laid down in earlier legislation Council Directive 97/78/EC.
+DG Health and Food Audits and Analysis is the Commission’s auditing body in the food safety area.